tttppp/ragl/rules.md

 5.2.2 PayPal contributions are converted into Dollars ($), if you send money in your local currency the prizepool host will cover the conversion fees.

-5.2.3 Current Season 8 prize pool: pending update $260
+5.2.3 Current Season 9 prize pool: TBA
-* $47 - Anonymous
-* $43 - Blackened
-* $30 - PieChild
-* $30 - Bain (Dark Tournament Recursion prize)
-* $24 - Unano (actually £20, but who cares)
-* $12 - DyingFetus (unclaimed S07 prize)
-* $12 - Jur (unclaimed S07 prize)
-* $10 - Sigil
-* $10 - Strauss/Krokoschoko

 ## 5.3 Officials

 5.3.1 The list of officials to contact is as follows:
-* netnazgul
 * .1
 * Blackened
 * jaZz_KCS
+* Anjew
 * SoScared [Honorary official]
+* Netnazgul[Honorary official]

 5.3.2 Public (#ragl), closed channels in Discord, email or forums are to be used first when inquiring for information.
 Please, refrain from using discord personal messages unless the matter is urgent and cannot be discussed by other means.

-5.3.3 League officials reserve the rights to alter or override the rulebook during an ongoing season.
+5.3.3 League officials reserve the rights to alter or override the rulebook at any time, including during an ongoing season.
 All players will be immediately notified if any substantial changes are made during the season.
 Any change to the rulebook after player registrations are over is duplicated via a post in this thread.

 For all inquiries you can contact us through Discord, at OpenRA.RAGL@Gmail.com or reply on this thread.